GodotMisogi/bloggy/content/about.md

 +++

 Hello!
-I'm Arjit Seth, a student currently in my final year of Aeronautical Engineering at Manipal Institute of Technology in India.
+I'm Arjit Seth, a graduate student/researcher at Hong Kong University of Science and Technology.

 My major interests (which inspired me to start this blog) are physics, mathematics, aerodynamics and music.
 I enjoy writing music, solving puzzles, chatting on `##math` and `##physics` on IRC, figuring out odd time signatures in music, reading manga/watching anime, attempting amateur design and a lot more!